hrishikeshv/Johnson-LindenstraussLemma/README.md

-# Johnson-Lindenstrauss lemma and its Variants
+# Johnson-Lindenstrauss lemma and its variants